CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/disable-plugin.md

 ![Figure-2a](images/docs/joomla/extensions/general/disable-plugin/opt2-2.png "Figure-2a"){.coalaweb-docs}

 To disable it we want to rename or remove the php file.
-In my opinion its better to rename it and once you get access to your site again you can always uninstall it through the Plugin Manager.
+In my opinion its better to rename it and once you get access to your site again you can always uninstall it through the **Plugin Manager**.
 For this example we will rename it to **cwgears.php-off**. *[Figure-2b]*

 ![Figure-2b](images/docs/joomla/extensions/general/disable-plugin/opt2-3.png "Figure-2b"){.coalaweb-docs}